 1.1 It is the responsibility of the directors to appoint an independent professional expert (the “expert”) to prepare and publish a fairness opinion in terms of the Requirements or, if the directors elect to obtain an opinion on a voluntary basis and wishes to publish the opinion in the market.

-1.2 The directors must ensure that any director who is party to the transaction/corporate actions (being the subject matter of the fairness opinion) is excluded from the process of mandating the expert and providing the recommendations to shareholders.
+1.2 The directors must ensure that any director who is party to the transaction/corporate action (being the subject matter of the fairness opinion) is excluded from the process of mandating the expert and providing the recommendations to shareholders.

 1.3 The directors must determine the competency and independence of the expert.
 In support of these determinations the following must be submitted to the JSE, with the fairness opinion: